KrishnaMehta123/Suggestedits/docs/Hyper Personalization/personalize-message-all/linked-content/personalize-linked-content-url.md

 next:
   description: ''
 ---
-# Linked Content URL Personalization
+# Overview

 You can dynamically generate URLs with parameters based on user preferences or profile data.
-For instance, if you are using an API to fetch weather information for a specific city, instead of setting up separate Linked Content endpoint URLs for every location, you can configure a single, flexible endpoint by personalizing parts of the URL.
+For instance, if you're using an API to fetch weather information for a specific city, instead of setting up separate Linked Content endpoint URLs for every location, you can configure a single, flexible endpoint by personalizing parts of the URL.
 In this case, the endpoint URL will be as follows:

 ```
 https://api.example.com/weather-management?location-name={{locname}}&location-weather={{locweather}}